Renukagiri/Arraylist/README.md

 # arraylist
-Simple implementation of arraylist in java
+Simple implementation of arraylist in java <br>
 Performs operations such as insertion,deletion and search.